rodevhit/NodeJS-IAM/README.md

 - Queue architecture implemented using rabbitMQ
 - Used redis for the security of tokens validation
 - Nodemailer used for sending emails
+- Sequelize used as ORM for DB communication